DeepDoge/purify.js/README.md

 ]
 ```

-## Motivation 🍣
+### Motivation 🍣

 JavaScript frameworks are often large and complex.
 As your project grows, they can introduce obscure reactivity bugs and force you into their specific ecosystems, restricting your use of native browser APIs (Vanilla JavaScript).
 Many frameworks prevent direct DOM manipulation and struggle to keep up with new CSS features, resulting in poorly scoped CSS.
 Additionally, their reliance on custom file extensions and build steps can complicate the use of regular JavaScript or TypeScript files, leading to type-related issues.

 **purify.js** aims to enhance the developer experience while keeping you as close to pure JavaScript as possible.
 Here’s how:

--   **Simple Reactivity**: By using signals, we maintain straightforward reactivity.
+-   **Simple Reactivity**: By using signals, **purify.js** maintains straightforward reactivity.
 Signals are easy to detect in the code using the `instanceof` keyword, and you have control over manually notifying signal followers with the `notify()` function.
 This eliminates the need to wrap unrelated logic inside functions like `update()`.
 Getters and setters further improve the developer experience, making it clear when you're working with a signal.

 -   **Clear DOM Element Creation**: **purify.js** provides a simple and readable way to create DOM elements and templates with full type safety.
 It ensures a clear separation between element attributes and properties, so you always know what you’re setting.